HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

-Stunning vineyards, majestic castles – the renowned Chateau de Chillon – plus flowery promenades, trees here there everywhere…and don’t forget to say ‘hello’ to Freddy Mercury while you’re at it.
+Stunning vineyards, majestic castles – the renowned Chateau de Chillon – plus flowery promenades, trees everywhere…And don’t forget to say ‘hello’ to the Freddie Mercury statue while you’re at it.

-Don’t miss out on spectacular Lake Geneva views that can be seen from this beautiful Swiss town.
+Don’t miss out on Lake Geneva views that you can see from this beautiful Swiss town.
 Make sure you give yourself at least 1 day in Montreux.

 🛏️ WHERE TO STAY IN MONTREUX